 Appearance and extensions

 WordPress is renowned for its themes and plugins.
-While free and premium themes will help anyone to build professional looking sites even without any coding and design knowledge, tens of thousands of plugins will help you add features that would feel impossible to create otherwise.
+While free and premium themes will help anyone to build a professional looking website even without any coding and design knowledge, tens of thousands of plugins will help you add features that would feel impossible to create otherwise.

 Not only there are so many items available only, but as we move forward, those same items are becoming more complex.
 Certain WordPress plugins act like systems on their own and go way outside the original idea of WordPress.
 So besides sites and simple blogs, you can create entire eCommerce systems, customer relationship systems or photography portfolios, to name a few.